agritsik/awesome-books/effective-java.md

 ## 2. Creating Objects

 ### 1 Static Factory method
-1. _ is not the same as Factory Method. :thought_balloon: ... [stack](https://stackoverflow.com/a/9914562)
+1. [ ] **Static Factory** is not the same as Factory Method Pattern. :thought_balloon: ... [stack](https://stackoverflow.com/a/9914562)
-1. Advantages - __ have names, do not require to create constructor, can return a subtype
+1. **Static Factory** advantages: have names, do not require to create a new object, can return a subtype

 ### 2 Builder Pattern
 1. Static Factory method and Telescoping Constructors do not scale well to large numbers of params
 1. JavaBeans Pattern may be in an inconsistent state.
-1. __ implementation - static member class, keeps all default values, enclosing class is immutable.
+1. **Builder Pattern** implementation details: static member class, keep all default values, enclosing class is immutable.
-1. Consider __ if there are enough params, 4 or more.
+1. **Builder Pattern** should be considered if there are enough params, 4 or more.

 ### 3 Singleton
-1. There were 2 ways before 1.5 - static final member and static factory method (better since you can change your mind later)
+1. Java <1.5 - static final member and static factory method.
+The latter is better, since you can change your mind later.
-1. The 3rd method is the best way to implement __ using `Enum`.
+1. [ ] Java >=1.5 - the best way to implement Singleton using `Enum`. :thought_balloon: check lazy initialization and holder

-### 4, 5, 6 Best Practice
+### 4,5,6 Best Practice
 1. Enforce noninstantiability with a private constructor.
 Useful for Utility Classes.
-1. Avoid creating unnecessary classes - e.g. immutable objects are reusable, prefer primitives to boxed primitives
+1. Avoid creating unnecessary classes - e.g. immutable objects are reusable, prefer primitives to boxed primitives.
-1. Eliminate obsolete object reference, but this is rather an exceptional case
+1. Eliminate obsolete object reference, but this is rather an exceptional case.
 1. Finalizers are unpredictable, finalizer thread is running at a lower priority.
 If needed, consider custom explicit termination method and try-finally construct.